 Remove Script-Installed Bun from Ubuntu

-This permanently deletes the Bun binary, its cache, and any globally installed packages.
-Project-level
+The following command permanently deletes the Bun binary, package cache, completions, and any Bun-managed global packages under

 Delete the Bun installation directory.